 Bimini Capital guaranteed the performance of OITRS with respect to certain contractual obligations arising in connection with the sale of mortgage servicing rights by OITRS.
 See also Note 11(d).
-On April 16, 2009, the Company entered into an agreement with the counterparty to the sale of the mortgage servicing rights which will terminate this guarantee.
-Henceforth, Bimini Capital will have no guarantees in place with respect to OITRS.
+During the six months ended June 30, 2009, the Company entered into an agreement with the counterparty to the sale of the mortgage servicing rights which terminated this guarantee.